-Jimmy Marler’s Hip Replacement Story
+Jimmy Marler’s Orthopedic Story

 My grandson Payton and I began a tradition of playing football in our front yard when he was five years old, year round and almost daily.
 Spending time with him meant so much to me that I decided to take an early retirement to have more time with him while he was young.
-But by the time he was 9, my right hip had painfully degenerated to the point that I could no longer participate in the activities we enjoyed so much.
-I decided it was time to do something about my hip joint, so I turned to Johnston Health’s Joint Center for help.
+But by the time he was nine years old my right hip had degenerated to the point it was so painful that I could no longer participate in the activities we enjoyed so much.
+In 2013, I decided it was time to do something about my hip joint, so I turned to Johnston Health’s Joint Center for help.

-The surgery went great, and the support could not have been better.
-Immediately after surgery, the staff began therapy and had me up and walking.
-Johnston Health Home Care worked with me at home, and once I could drive, I began physical therapy at Johnston Health Rehabilitation at the Johnston Medical Mall.
+The surgery went great and the support care couldn’t have been better.
+Immediately after surgery the staff began therapy and had me up and walking.
+Johnston Health Home Care worked with me at my home, and once I could drive I began physical therapy at Johnston Health Rehabilitation at the Johnston Medical Mall.
 They were actually amazed at how well I had progressed.
 I think the secret was strong motivation and really good therapists.